 Colorado man charged in wife's strangulation, caught on tape

 BOULDER, Colo.
-(AP) — A Colorado man faces a first-degree murder charge in the strangulation death of his wife after the struggle was recorded on a surveillance camera's audio.
+(AP) — A Colorado man is charged with first-degree murder in the strangulation death of his wife after the struggle was recorded on a surveillance camera's audio.

-Police in Boulder initially arrested 47-year-old Scott Beaumont Jones on suspicion of second-degree murder in the June 18 death of 44-year-old Deborah De Pinto.

-The Boulder Daily Camera reports prosecutors plan to charge him Monday with first-degree murder after reviewing surveillance camera footage from a mobile home park office where De Pinto was found.
+The Boulder Daily Camera reports 48-year-old Scott Beaumont Jones made an initial court appearance Monday.
+He did not enter a plea and is jailed without bond.

 Investigators say Jones told them he didn't mean to do it and that De Pinto died of asphyxiation.